Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/test/README.md

 - `AZURE_TENANT_ID`: The Tenant ID of your organization in Azure Active Directory.
 - `KEYVAULT_NAME`: The name of the KeyVault to use.

-The Key Vault Certificates client live tests will create, modify and delete [certificates](https://docs.microsoft.com/en-us/azure/key-vault/certificates/about-certificates) inside of the Azure Key Vault provided by the `KEYVAULT_NAME` environment variable.
+The live tests in this project will create, modify and delete [certificates](https://docs.microsoft.com/en-us/azure/key-vault/certificates/about-certificates) inside of the provided Azure Key Vault.

 ## Setup for running tests that use AAD based authentication